WkBqVN/YourHose/README.md

 10. Create Api generator for component?

-11. Switch beetween postgres or mssql up to what is up(golang server is handle this)
+11. Switch beetween postgres or mssql up to what is up(golang server is handle this) (many server more will added to controller)

 ports:
 + reactjs: 3000